mefor44/mefor44.github.io/_posts/2023-08-13-recommender-systems-introduction.md

 ---

 In this tutorial let's focus our attention on recommender systems.
-These are complex but necessary elements for each business with abundant items and users.
-After this class I want you to be able to answer the following questions:
+These are complex but necessary elements for each business with abundant amount of items and users.
+After this totorial I want you to be able to answer the following questions:
 1. Why,
 2. What,
 3. How